CronyTips/CronyTips/content/post/2020/tachiyomi-open-source-manga-reader-for-android.md

 # Tracking

-In tachiyomi you can have third party tools track your progress and I personaly use AniList because It is a pretty good thing to have.
+In tachiyomi you can have third party tools track your progress and I personally use AniList because It is a pretty good thing to have.
 You don't need to do AniList because Tachiyomi also supports MyAnimeList, Kitsu, Shikimori and Banguni.
 Every one of them has different setting up so I won't be doing that here.

 # Backup's